pponnada/pponnada.github.io/_posts/2025-06-03-josaa-predictions.md

 ---
-layout: default
+layout: post
 title: JOSAA Rank Prediction Engine - A Technical Walkthrough
+tags: - josaa
+      - rank seat prediction
+      - jee mains ranks
+      - time series models
 ---

 # JOSAA Rank Prediction Engine: A Technical Walkthrough

-This post walks through the development of a system designed to predict college admission closing ranks for the Joint Seat Allocation Authority (JoSAA) counselling process.
+This post walks through the development of a system designed to predict college admission closing ranks for [the Joint Seat Allocation Authority (JoSAA)](https://josaa.admissions.nic.in/applicant/seatmatrix/openingclosingrankarchieve.aspx) counselling process.
 Our main goal is to use historical data and machine learning to predict these ranks, offering students a data-driven look at potential admission outcomes.

 **Disclaimer:**
 It's important to note that this JOSAA Rank Predictor is an experimental project, primarily for educational and illustrative purposes.
 The predictions are based on statistical models and historical data, so they aren't guaranteed to be spot-on.
 Always cross-reference with official JoSAA resources or consult advisors before making decisions based on these predictions.